ratatui/ratatui-website/src/concepts/the-elm-architecture.md

 ## The Elm Architecture: A Quick Overview

-At its core, the Elm Architecture is split into three main components:
+At its core, TEA is split into three main components:

 - **Model**: This is your application's state.
 It contains all the data your application works with.
 - **Update**: When there's a change (like user input), the update function takes the current model